 plants on that stream bank die, the water starts to erode the barren

 soil.
-Yard waste that’s dumped along a stream bank also introduces a high level of nitrogen and phosphorous into the stream, and that decreases the stream’s water quality and affects the stream’s habitat.
+Yard waste that’s dumped along a stream bank also introduces a high level of nitrogen and phosphorous into the stream, and that decreases the stream’s water quality and affects the habitat in the stream, downstream rivers and eventually the Gulf of Mexico.

 As the bank erodes, surrounding trees fall into the stream,